PostHog/posthog.com/contents/blog/product-360.md

 Overall, it just felt easier to grow _and_ like we were losing less energy trying to prioritize things.
 We could still make fast/ad hoc decisions, but with much more information behind them.
 Progress was both calmer and faster.
 We became proud of the product.

-# Timing
+## Timing

-I suspect we were right at 2 people that product was something that fell to us.
+I suspect we were right at two people that product was something that fell to us.

-However, we were wrong that once we had product market fit for our open source product, to continue making detailed decisions about prioritization.
+However, we were wrong that once we had product market fit for our open-source product, to continue making detailed decisions about prioritization.
 At this stage, we didn't know every user ourselves any more, and there was too much data to hold in our heads - that's where more focused product people can do a better job than founders or the engineering team at deciding what to build.

+>PostHog is an open-source product analytics tool which enables teams to build better products faster without sharing their user data with third parties.
+[Try PostHog for free today](/signup) or [schedule a demo](/book-a-demo) to learn more.